mathursam/fixorchestra/Concepts-Part3-Conditional-Expressions.md

 As you can see, "Stop" and "StopLimit" are names of codes in the OrdTypeCodeSet.
 Again, you don't need to know the code values on the wire to write the Score expression, only the names of the codes.
 So, Score expressions are humanly understandable as well as machine readable.

 Let's now put together everything we've learned about a Score expression for a conditionally required field and see if your guess was right.
 The Score expression can be translated to natural language as: "if the value of the OrdType field in this message is equal to the code Stop or is equal to the code StopLimit", then the rule states that the stop price field is required.
 Not only is the Score expression shorter than the English equivalent, it is unambiguous and can be parsed and evaluated by computer code.
-The cost to an author is learning a few special symbols, but you already know some of the inportant ones.
+The cost to an author is learning a few special symbols, but you already know most of the important ones.

 ### Conditional message responses